Windows

 FlexxAgent-Installer.exe -proxyAbsoluteUri ip.ad.dre.ss:port -proxyPersistConfig:$True

-Where ip.ad.dre.ss:port refers to the IP or DNS plus the proxy port, or including credentials:
+corresponds to the IP or DNS and the proxy port.

 FlexxAgent-Installer.exe -proxyAbsoluteUri ip.ad.dre.ss:port -proxyUser ProxyUserName -proxyPass ProxyUserPassword -proxyPersistConfig:$True

-Location of the registry keys that store the proxy configuration for FlexxAgent:
+The registry keys that store the proxy configuration are located in:

 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Flexxible\FlexxAgent\Communications